COVID-19 restrictions emerge at confirmation hearing for NH chief justice

-CONCORD – Attorney General Gordon MacDonald’s defense of state restrictions for dealing with COVID-19 became a new line of criticism Thursday of his second nomination as chief justice of the New Hampshire Supreme Court.
+CONCORD -- Attorney General Gordon MacDonald’s defense of state restrictions for dealing with COVID-19 became a new line of criticism Thursday at a hearing on his second nomination to be chief justice of the New Hampshire Supreme Court.

-Many in opposition faulted MacDonald for enforcing Gov. Chris Sununu’s COVID-19 executive orders that included a mask mandate and fines levied against businesses that failed to comply with regulations during the pandemic.
+Many in opposition faulted MacDonald for enforcing Gov. Chris Sununu’s COVID-19 executive orders, which included a mask requirement and fines for businesses that failed to comply with regulations during the pandemic.

 During a lengthy public hearing, other opponents returned to past attacks on MacDonald’s candidacy, his personal opposition to abortion rights, his lack of experience as a judge and his having never tried a case before a jury.